ReeceCodes/ProgrammingChallenges/challenge 395 TDD/README.md

 -how to debug a test (it failed but I didn't know why because the code wasn't actually showing me anything except the outputted results)

 -given the scope of this function/task I wasn't able to fully understand everything about testing.
-I didn't get to use exceptions and I didn't get to refactor farther as I'm sure it's inefficient.
+I didn't get to use exceptions* and I didn't get to refactor farther as I'm sure it's inefficient.

+*I was able to make a test for invalid inputs (not binary values)